jletroui/frac/README.markdown

 frac - fractal lines drawer
 ===========================

-frac is an application allowing you to program an infinite number of fractal using simple [L-System](http://en.wikipedia.org/wiki/L-system) definitions.
+frac is an application allowing you to program an infinite number of fractal curves using simple [L-System](http://en.wikipedia.org/wiki/L-system) definitions.
 L-System grammars allows to define complex looking curve with extremely simple definitions.
 It is in particular used with a good deal of success at modeling [plants](http://algorithmicbotany.org/papers/).
 For a good introduction, I suggest reading this [paper](http://algorithmicbotany.org/papers/abop/abop-ch1.pdf) on the subject.